Lyrics for Ifwhiteamericatoldthetruthforonedayit'sw... as interpreted by ecureuil

 Next Thursday you're invited to watch Rising Tide's live coverage of a gala tribute in salute to Ronald Reagan.
-Host Haley Barbour joins special guest lady Margaret Thatcher in celebrating the former president's 83 birthday.
-Ticket's are 1000 Dollars a plate but you can see the event free on GOP TV.
+Host Haley Barbour joins special guest Lady Margaret Thatcher in celebrating the former president's 83rd birthday.
+Tickets are 1000 Dollars a plate but you can see the event free on GOP TV.

 Images of perfection, suntan and napalm